aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 {{% /expand%}}

-### 4. Download or Configure Serial Monitor Tool

-TODO: recommendations for Windows and key sequences for screen on macOS/linux.

-### 5. Open Command Line Interface and Test All Components
+### 4. Open Command Line Interface and Test All Components

 To interact with the microcontroller, you will be doing so from a terminal window (macOS and Linux) or a command prompt (Windows).
 Create a terminal window and change to the `cdd` directory you created.
 Verify that you can run the esptool command, and then verify when you connect just the ESP32 via the serial cable that a new serial device is created.